Gravitational back-reaction is magical: NONLOCAL Magic

-\end{definition} As we exclusively discuss the case of bipartite non-local magic when $n=2$ for the rest of this work, we set $A=A_1, B=A_2$ and simply refer to $M^{(NL)}=M^{(2-NL)}$ as non-local magic for convenience.
+\end{definition} As we exclusively discuss the case of bipartite nonlocal magic when $n=2$ for the rest of this work, we set $A=A_1, B=A_2$ and simply refer to $M^{(NL)}=M^{(2-NL)}$ as nonlocal magic for convenience.

-Intuitively, non-local magic is the non-stabilizerness that lives in the correlation between $A$ and $B$ because $U_A\otimes U_B$ removes all ``local'' magic in $A$ or $B$ separately.
+Intuitively, nonlocal magic is the nonstabilizerness that lives in the correlation between $A$ and $B$ because $U_A\otimes U_B$ removes all ``local'' magic in $A$ or $B$ separately.
 This is distinct from other notions of long-range magic \cite{white_conformal_2021,Bao_2022,tarabunga2023critical}.
-Note that $A,B$ themselves can be multi-qubit systems, so $U_A,U_B$ need not be single qubit unitaries.
+Note that $A,B$ themselves can be multi-qubit systems, so $U_A,U_B$ need not be single-qubit unitaries.

-In this work, we will use as measures of magic $M_{\text{dist}}$ and the two relative entropies of magic $M_{R},\ M_{SR}$.
+In this work, we will use as measures of magic $M_{\text{dist}}$ and the two relative entropies of magic $M_{R} and M_{SR}$.